statecharts/statecharts.github.io/_glossary/initial-state.md

 ---
 title: Initial state
-oneliner: The state which is entered when a state machine starts, or when a compound state is entered
+oneliner: The state which is entered when a state machine starts, or when a compound state is entered.
 primaryImage: initial-state.svg
+keywords:
+  - default
+  - initial
+  - starting state
+  - start state
-keywords: default, initial, starting state, start state, default state
+  - default state
 breadcrumbs:
   - id: state
     name: State
+    index: 1
 aka:
   - title: Default state
-    oneliner: A synonym for Initial state, the state that a compound state enters by default
+    oneliner: A synonym for Initial state, the substate that a compound state enters by default
+    url: initial-state.html
+aka:
+  - title: Start state
+    oneliner: A synonym for Initial state, the state that a machine state enters when it starts
     url: initial-state.html
 ---